 So with that being said, why the heck would you ever want to own your own store?
 Why bother trying to establish your own customer base when you can leverage someone else’s and make a profit?

 The answer isn’t always obvious and it’s often very tempting to go straight for where the money is and make some short term profits.
-Heck, my wife and I sold on EBay before we started our online store, but here’s why we transitioned away.
+Heck, my wife and I sold on EBay before we started our online store, but here’s why we decided to start our own platform.

-When you sell on Amazon, EBay and Etsy, you don’t own your own store.
+When you sell on Amazon, EBay and Etsy, you don’t own your business.
 They reserve the right to manage your shop listings however they want and you can’t access your customer list.

-Now that’s not to say that you shouldn’t sell on these platforms but in the long run, you should not put all of your eggs in the hands of someone else.
+Now that’s not to say that you shouldn’t sell on these platforms but in the long run, you should not put all of your eggs in the hands of a platform you do not control.

 Today, I’m going to highlight some of the trends that I’ve been seeing with Amazon, EBay and Etsy in terms of their account management practices.

 In addition, I’ll compare and contrast the differences between selling on Amazon vs Ebay vs Etsy in terms of revenue potential vs time investment.